+Hi Onny, for the readers which are not familiar with you, can you give us a brief of introduction of yourself?
 I was born in Thailand and moved to The Netherlands when I was just 16 years old.
 I’m a mother of 3 daughters and I’m really passionate about my work as a tattoo artist.
 Before tattooing, I have studied to become an architect, so I was always busy with drawing and developing.
 I think my artistic part comes from my Thai roots.
 As I didn’t have much, I had to make everything myself.

+How & when did you start tattooing?
 Well that’s a funny question as I’ve not been tattooing for really long.
 In October 2015 was the first time I had a machine in my hands; together with a piece of pork skin.

 So I started learning at home, but just after 2 weeks some friends which run a well known tattoo shop, saw my work and got really excited.
 They decided to help me getting started and at the same time I started visiting tattoo conventions and learn as much as I could even from Youtube tattoo channels.
 A few months later I got the certificate from the Dutch health department and started working on my first real clients.
 One year later I opened my own tattoo shop in the center of Grave.
 And there is where it all began.
 I gradually got bigger projects and started to develop more and more.